mvnmgrx/kiutils/CONTRIBUTING.md

 A test report is automatically generated that shows the passing/failing tests.
 If a test is failing, the report will show you what went wrong.

-### Leaving virtual enviroment (venv module)
+### Leaving virtual environment (venv module)
-When done, leaving the virtual enviroment is done using:
+When done, leaving the virtual environment is done using:
 ```bash
 deactivate
 ```